 - preserve the government’s ability to take advantage of a time-constrained opportunity.

-In order to justify the risks of an expedited decision-making approach, your agency should be able demonstrate its commitment to delivering the best possible advice in the time available, through strong, proactive leadership and governance.
-Leadership and governance should be focused on removing barriers and providing the right resources to the team at the right time, to support going ‘fast and well’.
+In order to justify the risks of an expedited decision-making approach, your agency must demonstrate its commitment to delivering the best possible advice in the time available, through strong, proactive governance and leadership.
+These should be focused on removing barriers and providing the right resources to the team at the right time, to support going ‘fast and well’.

 Principles for using an expedited approach

-Consult early with stakeholders and government partners.
-Make the constraints of the business case development timeframe explicit, so they can give you the best advice in a limited time.
+- Consult early with stakeholders and government partners.
+Make all the constraints and assumptions of the business case development timeframe explicit, so they can give you the best advice in a limited time.

-Ensure Cabinet can see the range of options available, and why you think your recommended option is the best.
+- Ensure the Preferred Option is fully justified, and outline why you think your recommended option/solution is the best.

-You should seek support for an expedited approach from your Treasury vote analyst, at the earliest possible opportunity.
-The vote analyst will be supported by an advisor from the Treasury’s Investment Management team if required.
+You must seek support for an expedited approach from your Treasury Vote Analyst, at the earliest possible opportunity.
+The Vote Analyst will be supported by an advisor from the Treasury’s Investment Management team if required.

-- agree that there is a genuine need for an expedited process
+- agree with Treasury that there is a genuine need for an expedited process

-- identify what investment decision is needed and by when – then work backwards from that date, allowing time for consultation and lodgement, to calculate how much time is available for business case development
+- plan for the required investment decision – then work backwards from that date, allowing time for consultation and lodgement, to calculate how much time is available for business case development

-- based on the nature of the decision sought, and the type of investment, agree the appropriate type of business case.
+- agree the appropriate type of business case, based on the nature of the decision sought and the type of investment.

-A useful tool for negotiating and recording this agreement is the Business Case Development Plan (Point of Entry) template.
-If using this document, you should:
+A useful tool for this assessment and recording this agreement is the Business Case Scoping document template.
+Whether using this document or not, you must:

-- include the date being targeted for an expedited decision, and why it’s necessary to meet this date and the plan for meeting it
+- include the date being targeted for an expedited decision, why it’s necessary to meet this date and the plan for meeting it

-- note what actions in the Business Case Guidance it’s planning to drop, in order to be ready by the expedited date
+- note what actions in the Business Case Guidance you are planning to drop, in order to be ready by the expedited date

-- note the expected risks to the quality of the advice through not undertaking these actions (make the trade-off between speed and reliability transparent).
+- note the expected risks to the quality of the advice through not undertaking these actions (ie, make the trade-off between speed and reliability transparent)

 Negotiating the investment decision pathway